 Specific medical conditions

 The fluid that accumulates in the legs all day in those with leg swelling, is redistributed in the body and excreted in the urine when that person lies down flat in bed at night.
-These patients may benefit from the use of compressive stockings during the day, leg elevation during the afternoon and reduction in salt intake.
+These patients may benefit from the use of compressive stockings during the day, leg elevation during the afternoon and a reduction in salt intake.

 Surgery may be indicated if the underlying problem is prostatic obstruction in men.
-In patients with overactive bladder who do not respond to medications, Anti-spasm bladder injection or sacral neuromodulation (bladder pacemaker) may be tried.
+In patients with overactive bladder who do not respond to medications, anti-spasm bladder injection or sacral neuromodulation (bladder pacemaker) may be tried.